-Using the methodology presented in Sects.
-2, 3, and 4, we optimized the magnetic lens for Larmor frequencies of (i) 45 MHz and (ii) 500 MHz, where it was assumed that the excitation $\boldsymbol{B}1$ field is oscillating along an axis perpendicular to the OL.

-The obtained geometries were then characterized, and the simulation results were verified by NMR experiments described in Sect.
-5.2.
+Using the methodology presented in Section 2, 3, and 4, we optimized the magnetic lens for a Larmor frequency of (i) 45 MHz, and (ii) 500 MHz, where it was assumed that the excitation B_1 -field is oscillating along an axis perpendicular to the OL.
+The obtained geometries were then characterised, and the simulation results were verified by NMR experiments described in Section 5.2.
 For the 45 MHz OL design, NMR measurements were performed on a 1.05 T preclinical MRI machine (Bruker, ICON).
 The 500 MHz OL measurements were performed on an 11.7 T vertical wide-bore superconducting NMR spectrometer (Bruker AVANCE III).
 To verify the enhancement of the magnetic field and improvement in SNR, a series of nutation spectra of a distilled water sample were taken, both with and without an OL.

-2 Methodology
+85 2 Methodology